Main menu

 3. I am an FFL in California.
 How does the CFLC program affect me?

-6. I am an FFL located outside of California.
+5. I am an FFL located outside of California.
 I ship/transfer firearms to California FFLs.
 Am I affected by the California Firearms Licensee Check (CFLC) Program?

 • No. If you do not ship or transfer firearms to a California FFL, the CFLC program does not apply to you.
 If you decide to ship or transfer firearms to a California FFL in the future, you will be able to enroll in the CFLC Program at that time.

-• In order to enroll in the CFLC Program, go to the CFLC Program website or visit the CA DOJ Bureau of Firearms website for additional information.
+• To enroll in the CFLC Program, go to the CFLC Log In Home Page or visit the CFLC information page on the Bureau of Firearms (BOF) website for additional information.
 Once enrolled, you may access the CFLC database 24 hours, 7 days a week.
-This will allow you to log in with your user ID and password to obtain Firearms Shipment Approval numbers.
 When you obtain a Firearms Shipment Approval number for a firearm shipment, you need to provide the Firearms Shipment Approval number to the receiving California FFL and keep a copy of it for your records.

-• You may enroll in the CFLC program by completing and mailing/faxing a CFLC Enrollment Application to the address listed on the application form.
+• You may enroll in the CFLC program by completing and mailing/faxing a CFLC Enrollment Application, pdf to the address listed on the application form.
 Once your application is approved, you will receive a letter with a telephone/fax number that can be used to request Firearms Shipment Approval numbers.
 However, the service availability is limited to Monday through Friday from 8:00 a.m. to 5:00 p.m.
 Pacific Standard Time.

-You can also obtain a Firearms Shipment Modification/Cancellation Form on the CADOJ Bureau of Firearms website.
-If you do not have Internet access, you may contact the CADOJ Bureau of Firearms at the telephone number provided on the CFLC Enrollment Verification Letter.
-The completed form should be mailed, faxed or e-mailed to the contact information listed on the form as soon as possible to enable the CADOJ Bureau of Firearms to reconcile the shipment information upon inspection of the CA FFL's shipment records.
-If the modification/cancellation form is not completed in a timely manner, the CADOJ Bureau of Firearms may have to contact the FFL shipper to verify the shipment change/cancellation.
+• Yes.
+After logging in to California Firearms License Check (CFLC), you can modify or cancel a Firearms Shipment Approval from the CFLC Application Main Menu page.
+You can also obtain a Firearms Shipment Modification/Cancellation Form, pdf on the BOF website.
+If you do not have Internet access, you may contact BOF at the telephone number provided on the CFLC Enrollment Verification Letter.
+The completed form should be mailed, faxed or e-mailed to the contact information listed on the form as soon as possible to enable BOF to reconcile the shipment information upon inspection of the CA FFL's shipment records.
+If the modification/cancellation form is not completed in a timely manner, BOF may contact the FFL shipper to verify the shipment change/cancellation.

 • Yes.
 A Firearms Shipment Approval number is required for each shipment/transfer of firearms to a California FFL.